-Binding the Prince: What's the Purpose of a Constitution?
+What's the Purpose of the United States Constitution?

 “What you’re doing is unconstitutional”!
 We hear this refrain a lot today: the Democrats accused the Bush Administration of acting unconstitutionally toward terrorists who were detained at Guantanamo Bay.
 Since Barack Obama has been president, Republicans have accused the Democrats of exceeding the Constitution in the passage of the health care bill.
 And then there’s Ron Paul who looks at both the Republicans and the Democrats and says “a plague on both your houses.”